-- Posted materials are usually limited to a maximum size of 8 1/2 x 11 inches and must include the name of the responsible individual and a visible expiration date. - Posting of materials in locations other than designated bulletin boards is not permissible, with the exception of student groups, e.g. Student Ambassadors. - Violations for improperly posting materials will subject the sponsoring organization, individual or department to the costs of removal, repair of damages (if any) and/or disciplinary action.

-• Outdated materials must be removed.
+- Posted materials are usually limited to a maximum size of 8.5 x 11 inches and must include the name of the responsible individual and a visible expiration date. - Posting of materials in locations other than designated bulletin boards is not permissible, with the exception of student groups. - Violations for improperly posting materials will subject the sponsoring organization, individual or department to the costs of removal, repair of damages (if any) and/or disciplinary action. - Outdated materials must be removed.
 Individuals who fail to remove their outdated items may be denied future use of bulletin boards.
 The College has the right to remove outdated material.

-Individuals or organizations not affiliated with the College must bring posting materials to Communications for approval.
+Individuals or organizations not affiliated with the College must submit materials to Communications for review and approval.